-Below please find the data protection notice for the qneurope.com website.
+Below is the privacy notice for the qneurope.com website.

-The data controller with respect to the processing of data via the above website is:
+The data controller for data processing via the designated website is:

 QN Europe Deutschland GmbH